chinna2580/sample-django-pagination/README.md

 Basic setup of django rest framework with a single model

-Create a pagination api to list the languages
+Create a pagination api to list the languages with the custom class for pagination